adaptive-democracy/hopeful-path/talks/talk.democracy.md

 <v-clicks>

-need to increase cost of tampering
+need to increase cost of bribery/coercion

-- impossible to verify compliance at scale
+- make it impossible to verify compliance at scale
 - in person without recording is easiest
 - require verified identity